 where $ENT{i,p,t}$ is the number of enterprises that are active in industry i, located in region p in period t.
-RCA > 1 indicates that the number of active enterprises in industry i, in region p, in period t is greater than the average national level.
-Afterwards, we define entry and exit variables as in Equations 8, 9 and run the baseline econometric model with new dependent variables.
+RCA > 1 indicates that the number of active enterprises in industry i, region p, and period t is greater than the average national level.
+Afterwards, we define entry and exit variables as in equations 8 and 9 to run the baseline econometric model with new dependent variables.
 Table 6 displays the results.
-Technical- physical ASRD has the highest impact, for both entry and exit models, compared to social-cognitive and full skills even though the differences are negligible.
-When there is a ten percent increase in the ASRD of technical-physical skills, the probability of entry (exit) increases (decreases) by 2.7% (3.2%).
-As in the previous models, social-cognitive skill complexity
+Technical-physical ASRD has the highest impact, for both entry and exit models, compared to social-cognitive and full skills, even though the differences are negligible.
+When there is a ten per cent increase in the ASRD of technical-physical skills, the probability of entry (exit) increases (decreases) by 2.7% (3.2%).
+As in the previous models, social-cognitive skill complexity yields the highest impact.
+A ten per cent increase in social-cognitive skill complexity is associated with a 0.46% (0.81%) increase (decrease) in the probability of entry (exit).